 confidence in His voice –

-It is one thing to believe in God; it is another thing to have strong
+It is one thing to believe in God; it is another to have strong

 confidence in the faith.
-A person who believes in God may not take the first
+A person who merely 'believes in God' may not take the first

-step in forming his life around his faith, but the person who is confident in
+step in forming his life around his faith, but the person whose faith is confident does

-God, and it is this process of investment that gives us confidence.
+God, and it is this investment that gives us confidence.
 Now, when

 God speaks to us, we are expecting to hear His voice, because we have